-- 7.4.2 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated dams) or diffuse sources (such as seepage from waste rock dumps or irrigation to land of treated sewage effluent).
-Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts. - 7.4.3 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+- 8.4.1 Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project. - 8.4.2 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated dams) or diffuse sources (such as seepage from waste rock dumps or irrigation to land of treated sewage effluent).
+Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts.

+8.4.3 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.

-7.5 Water resources
+8.5 Water resources